MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-adding-a-d2d-object-to-an-mfc-project.md

    Save the file and close it.

 2. In the **Source Files** folder, open MFCD2DWalkthroughView.cpp.
-In the constructor for the `CMFCD2DWalkthroughView` class, add the following code.
+In the constructor for the `CMFCD2DWalkthroughView` class, add this code:

    ```cpp
    // Enable D2D support for this window: